-The term of the lease must be for a period of 12 months.
-The lease must be renewed automatically for another 12-month term, except that LHC may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].
+The term of the lease is for a period of 12 months.
+The lease will be renewed automatically for another 12-month term, except that LHC may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].